pebaro/react/README.md

-# first pieces of development using React
+# my first application built with React

+// also using babel & webpack